Web.com Website Builder Review: Pros and Cons

 With no online store, The Starter Plan is geared toward businesses that want a website to promote services, build brand awareness through blog content, and generate calls to action (CTAs) to get responses from potential customers.

-The Marketing Plan includes all the features of the Starter Plan, plus a few marketing upgrades:
+The Web.com Marketing Plan begins at $2.95 for the first 30 days and then becomes $15 per month after that.
+This plan includes all the features of the Starter Plan, plus a few marketing upgrades:

 - Placement of your business profile in multiple local directories